hum[ai]n works with leaders and business owners from defining the problem AI should solve, through to full adoption and team capability.

 hum[ai]n is not a technology vendor.
 We give leadership teams and founders the framework, the language, and the discipline to make AI decisions that hold up over time.
 Tools come and go.
 The thinking that decides between them is what lasts.

 Kate Russell is the Founder and Principal of hum[ai]n.
-She has spent her career at the intersection of people, culture, and organisational change, including six-plus years at lululemon and co-founding The Square Wave Group.
+She has spent 18 years at the intersection of people, culture, and organisational change, across marketing, PR, sales and people and culture, including six-plus years at lululemon, the Australian Fashion Council, and serving as CMO and then CEO of The Square Wave Group.

 hum[ai]n is backed by a small group of experienced advisors who bring deep expertise across a range of fields.
 They are practitioners, not consultants.
 People with active careers who know what good looks like from the inside.